Melodee Buzzard’s mother arrested in connection with 9-year-old’s killing after her body is found - Local News 8

 Members of the sheriff’s office and the FBI arrested Ashlee Buzzard, Melodee’s mother, Tuesday morning on a charge of first-degree murder, Santa Barbara County Sheriff-Coroner Bill Brown said Tuesday.

-Authorities say she deliberately tried to hide her steps, such as backing a rental car at gas stations in an attempt to avoid detection by their surveillance cameras.
+Authorities say she deliberately tried to hide her steps, such as backing a rental car into gas stations in an attempt to avoid detection by their surveillance cameras.

-The body was initially discovered by a couple who were taking photos in a remote part of Wayne County, Utah, Brown said.
+The body was discovered by a couple who were taking photos in a remote part of Wayne County, Utah, Brown said.
+Wayne County authorities say the body was near a road with pieces of evidence nearby.

 The remains couldn’t be immediately identified, he said, but “it was apparent that the decedent was a female who had died from gunshot wounds to the head.”